AdobeDocs/campaign.en/help/automation/workflow/change-data-source.md

 >[!IMPORTANT]
 >
 >Please note that the **[!UICONTROL Change Dimension]** and **[!UICONTROL Change Data source]** activities should not be added in one row.
-If you need to use both activities consecutively, make sure you include an **[!UICONTROOL Enrichement]** activity in between them.
+If you need to use both activities consecutively, make sure you include an **[!UICONTROL Enrichement]** activity in between them.
 This ensures proper execution and prevents potential conflicts or errors.

 To use the **[!UICONTROL Change Data Source]** activity, you must: